jazzorpheus/jof-scheduler/zNOTES.md

         - Timezone?
 Can later translate all timezones from UTC (at server end) to User end (UTC ± X based on User's timezone).

 Then unique URL will be generated based on event title.

+- Initial User view to register for event.

+- For participants, need a separate "registration" view, then a "summary table/graphic" view to clearly display matching/overlapping slots for entire tourny participants, with capability to select and filter down to certain teams.
+E.g. filter down to one team (your team), then a second team you want to play, or even three teams, or more...
+  NOTE: can render complete set of vacant timeslots on frontend without having to create that data in database, but once users register specific timeslots, they get created in database.
+(Makes sure not to waste database space.)

 ## Questions